FujiFilm vs Sony Film Simulations | Stop Sacrificing Color

 It's a new way of understanding color.

-You can see how different Sony’s standard colors are from Fujifilm’s Classic Chrome film simulation in these images.
+You can see how different Sony’s standard colors with AWB are from Fujifilm’s Classic Chrome film simulation in these images.

 Here, Sony’s standard colors are set to auto-white balance with white priority.